powsybl/powsybl-open-loadflow/docs/security/parameters.md

 **startWithFrozenACEmulation**

-If `true`, contingence simulation starts with HVDC link configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities in the base case.
+If `true`, contingency simulation starts with HVDC link configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities in the base case.
 If a solution is found then the simulator continues with the HVDC set to AC emulation mode.
-Otherwise, the contingence simulation fails.
+Otherwise, the contingency simulation fails.

-If `false`, contingence simulation allows HVDC lines to immediatly adapt to the new angles.
+If `false`, contingency simulation allows HVDC lines to immediately adapt to the new angles.

 This parameter overrides the loadflow parameter with the same name.